N-Onorato/Aurelia-Picture-Tournament/README.md

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Picture Tournament

+This application is intended to be a simple react app I'm using to Learn more about React and to implement a randomly seeded single-elimination tournament with images.
+Because I've done photography and sometimes you just want to find your favorite images amongst a pile.

+## ToDO
-## Expanding the ESLint configuration
+### Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: